XXXTentacion Reportedly Shot In Miami And ’Appeared Lifeless’

 The 20-year-old, born Jahseh Dwayne Onfroy, had a tough upbringing in foster care and was incarcerated for armed robbery and battery with a deadly weapon while his “Look At Me” hit began to catch a buzz, which may have helped his rise to notoriety.
 His mugshot achieved a twisted renown among his scene, and misconduct and controversy have seemed to follow his career.
 The rapper was recently the subject of a Miami New Times feature that shed more light on who he is.

 TMZ is reporting that Onfroy has been dubbed “a Level 1 trauma patient” and is comatose on his way to the hospital.
 TMZ adds that witnesses heard several gunshots, and a black Dodge Journey was seen near the scene, indicating a possible drive by.
-Uproxx has reached out to Republic Records for more information on the rapper’s status, and more updates will be added as they come.
+Uproxx has reached out to reps for XXXtentacion more information on the rapper’s status, and more updates will be added as they come.